microsoft/vscode-cmake-tools/docs/cmake-project-view.md

     }
 }
 ```

 These settings mean that by default all settings will be hidden from the status bar, except for Build, Launch, and Debug actions.
-You can configure settings for each of the following CMake actions in your settings.json to either be `visible` or `hidden` in the status bar.

 To revert to the prior experience and have all of your presets display in the status bar, set your `Cmake > StatusBar: Visibility` setting to `Visible`

-The full level of options for the cmake status can be seen below
+ You can configure settings for each of the following CMake actions in your settings.json to either be `visible` or `hidden` in the status bar.
+The full level of options for the cmake status can be seen below:

 ```json
 "cmake.status.statusBarVisibility": "default", "icon", "compact", "hidden"